-" I could have sworn it, from the sound of your voice-" said Hudson.
+"I could have sworn it, from the sound of your voice-" said Hudson.
 "It is strange, now, that you overgrown men never possess the extreme firmness of nerves proper to us who are cast in a more compact mould.
-My own voice retains its masculine sounds on all occasions.
-Dr. Cockerel was of opinion, that there was the same allowance of nerve and sinew to men of every size, and that nature spun the stock out thinner or stronger, according to the extent of surface which they were to cover.
-Hence, the least creatures are oftentimes the strongest.
-Place a beetle under a tall candlestick, and the insect will move it by his efforts to get out; which is, in point of comparative strength, as if one of us should shake his Majesty's prison of Newgate by similar struggles.
+My own voice retains it masculine sounds on all occasion.
+Dr Gockerel was of opinion, that there was the same allowance of nerve and sinew to men of every size, and that nature spun the stock out thinner or stronger, according to the extent of surface which they were to cover.
+Hence, the least creatures are often times the strongest.
+Place a beetle under a tall candlestick, and the insect will move it by his efforts to get out; which is, in point of comparative strength. as if one of us should shake his Majesty's prison of Newgate by similar struggles.
 Cats also, and weazels, are creatures of greater exertion and endurance than dogs or sheep.
-And in general, you may remark, that little men dance better, and are more unwearied under exertion of every kind, than those to whom their own weight must necessarily be burdendome.
+And in general, you may remark, that little men dance better, and are more unwearied under exertion of every kind, than those to whom their own weight must necessarily be burdensome.
 I respect you, Master Peveril, because I am told you have killed one of those gigantic fellows, who go about swaggering as if their souls were taller than ours, because their noses are nearer to the clouds by a cubit or two.
 But do not value yourself on this, as any thing very unusual.
 I would have you to know it hath been always thus; and that, in the history of all ages, the clean, tight, dapper, little fellow hath proved an over-match for his bulky antagonist.
 I need only instance, out of holy writ, the celebrated downfall of Goliah, and of another lubbard, who had more fingers to his hand, and more inches to his stature, than ought to belong to an honest man, and who was slain by a nephew of good King David; and of many others whom I do not remember; nevertheless, they were all Philistines.
-And indeed you may observe, in sacred as well as prophane history, that these giants are ever heretics and blasphemers, robbers and oppressors, outragers of the female sex, and scoffers at regular authority.
-Such were Gog and Magog, whom our authentic chronicles youch to have been slain near to Plymouth, by the good little Knight Corineus, who gave name so Cornwall.
-Ascaparte also was subdued by Bevis, and Colbrand by Guy, as Southampton and Warwick can testify.
-Such also was the giant Hoel, slain in Bretagne by King Arthur.
-And if Ryence, King of North Wales, who was done to death by the same worthy champion of Christendom, be not actually termed a giant, it is plain he was little better, since he required twenty-four kings beards, which were then worn full and long, to fur his gown : whereby, computing each beard at eighteen inches, (and you cannot allow less for a beard-royal,) and supposing only the front of the gown trimmed therewith, as we use ermine; and that the back was mounted and lined, instead of cat-skins and squirrels' fur, with the beards of earls and clukes, and other inferior indignitaries-may amount to -But I will work the question to-morrow."
+And indeed you may observe, in sacred as well as profane history, that these giants are ever heretics and blasphemers, robbers and oppressors, outragers of the female sex, and scoffers at regular authority.
+Such were Gog and Magog, whom our authentic chronicles youch to have been slain near to Plymouth, by the good little Knight Co rineus, who gave name to Cornwall.
+Ascapari also was subdued by Bevis, and Colbrand b Guy, as Southampton and Warwick can testif Such also was the giant Hoel, slain in Bretagn by King Arthur.
+And if Ryence, King of Nort Wales, who was done to death by the same wor thy champion of Christendom, be not actuall termed a giant, it is plain he was little better since he required twenty-four kings heards, which were then worn full and long, to fur his gown whereby, computing each beard at eighteen inches (and you cannot allow less for a beard royal, and supposing only the front of the gown trim med therewith, as we use ermine; and that th back was mounted and lined, instead of cat-skin and squirrels' fur, with the beards of earl and dukes, and other inferior dignitaries -ma amount to-But I will work the question to morrow."